 Alarm message in time data display area Alarm message in video monitor screen Description/action Mixed REC!
 THIS DISC CANNOT BE RECORDED.
 TWO OR MORE AUDIO OR VIDEO FORMATS ARE RECORDED ON THE DISC.
 This appears if a disc containing clips recorded in different recording formats is inserted while mixed format recording mode is disabled.
 Enable mixed format recording mode, or insert another disc.
 Mixed REC! b) DISC CANNOT BE EDITED.
 MIXED AUDIO/VIDEO MODE ON DISC.
 This appears when an edit preset command is received, but the inserted disc contains clips with mixed recording formats.
 Exchange the inserted disc for a disc that does not contain clips with mixed recording formats.
 Resolution THIS CLIP CANNOT BE ADDED.
 THE CLIP'S RESOLUTION DOES NOT MATCH THE CLIP LIST'S RESOLUTION.
-Clips can be registered in clip lists only if their resolution (number of system lines) matches the resolution of clips in the clip list. i.LINK! ^{b)} CANNOT EDIT AV MATERIAL WHEN INPUT SIGNAL IS VIA i.LINK.
+Clips can be registered in clip lists only if their resolution (number of system lines) matches the resolution of clips in the clip list. i.LINK! b) CANNOT EDIT AV MATERIAL WHEN INPUT SIGNAL IS VIA i.LINK.
 This appears when an edit preset command is received, but "i.LINK" is selected as the input signal.
 Under V INPUT on the P1 VIDEO page of the function menu, select a signal other than "i.LINK".
-SD Input! ^{b)} CANNOT EDIT AV MATERIAL WHEN INPUT SIGNAL IS VIA SD-SDI.
+SD Input! b) CANNOT EDIT AV MATERIAL WHEN INPUT SIGNAL IS VIA SD-SDI.
 This appears when an edit preset command is received, but the recording format is set to HD422 and "SDSDI" is selected as the video input signal.
 Under V INPUT on the P1 VIDEO page of the function menu, select "HDSDI".
 NON-AUDIO! b) AUDIO INSERT EDITING WITH INDEPENDENT CHANNELS IS NOT POSSIBLE.
 CHANGE 'NON-AUDIO INPUT' IN MAINTENANCE MENU FROM 'DATA' TO 'AUDIO'.
 This appears when digital audio signals are set to "data" and an edit preset command is received for individual channels in the audio input channel pairs (CH1/2, CH3/4, CH5/6, CH7/8).
 To perform insert editing of non-audio signals, always operate on channel pairs.
 If you want to perform insert editing of the audio of individual channels from channel pairs, set maintenance menu item M37: AUDIO CONFIG >M372: NON-AUDIO INPUT to "audio".
 List Exists DISC CANNOT BE EDITED.
 DELETE ALL CLIP LIST BEFORE BEGINNING DESTRUCTIVE EDITING.
 This appears when an edit preset command is received but the inserted disc contains a clip list.
 Exchange the disc for one that does not contain a clip list, or delete all clip lists from the disc.
 N/A Clip! b) CANNOT EDIT AV MATERIAL.
 CHECK REC FORMAT IN CLIP.
 This appears when an edit preset command is received for an HD420 clip or another clip that cannot be edited.
 Check the recording format of the edit target clip (see page 59).
-Mode Err! ^{b)} CANNOT EDIT AV MATERIAL.
+Mode Err! b) CANNOT EDIT AV MATERIAL.
 CHANGE 'SNGL CLIP PB' TO 'OFF' AND 'REC MODE' TO 'NORMAL' IN SETUP MENU.
 This appears when an edit preset command is received but the unit is in Single Clip Playback mode, Disc Exchange Cache mode, or Clip Continuous Rec mode.
 Set setup menu item 154 SINGLE CLIP PLAY MODE to "off", or set setup menu item 150 REC MODE to "normal".
 N/A Disc! b) DISC CANNOT BE EDITED.
 USE PFD23A OR PFD50DLA.
 This appears when an edit preset command is received, but linear editing is not possible for the inserted disc.
-Insert a disc that can be edited by linear editing (see page 59).
-Live Logg!
-EXIT LIVE VIEW MODE OF LIVE LOGGING.
-This appears when an attempt is made to preset timecode or establish a FAM or FTP connection while the Live Logging function is set to Live View mode.
+Insert a disc that can be edited by linear editing (see page 60).

-a) Displayed only when setup menu item 016 ALARM DISPLAY is set to "on".

-b) Displayed only when setup menu item 016 ALARM DISPLAY is set to "on" or "limit".
+a) Displayed only when setup menu item 016 ALARM DISPLAY is set to "on".b) Displayed only when setup menu item 016 ALARM DISPLAY is set to "on" or "limit".